sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 :h events
 - user commands are typed in vim's command prompt, like :HowdyYall :h `nvim_create_user_command()`

+# insert mode bindings
+Indent ('Tab') C-t
+De-indent ('Delete a tab') C-d
+Un-indent (remove all tabs) C-u

+Pop into normal mode for a single command, then back into insert mode:
+C-o

+To insert the vim representation of a special key, use C-v followed by that key.
+For example, typing C-v <enter> produces
+This is useful for creating macros and commands and such

+Digraphs can be entered with C-k, but i currently have that replaced with a plugin that has searching functionality.
+For manual digraph entry, see :digraphs for a list of available symbols.

 # Extra notes
 To see the previous output of commands, use :messages